 If it is due to a decompensated strabismus, there will be enough time to perform an examination.
 However, it is important to rule out any neurological cause requiring urgent performing of studies and even hospital admissions in order to determine the cause of such double vision.
 Therefore, it is always recommended in case of acute double vision to go immediately an eye emergency room.

-Prisms are lenses that are applied in glasses and help displace and, thus, correct the images causing double vision.
+- Prisms are lenses that are applied in glasses and help displace and, thus, correct the images causing double vision.

+After a strabismus surgery, the recovery time is relatively short.
+Usually, patients may resume their daily tasks (job, studies…) within the first week after the surgery, depending on the complexity of the case.
 It is, however, recommended for patients to avoid going to the beach or swimming pool, as well as to not perform any sports contact during approximately the first 10 to 20 days.

-Usually, a control visit is scheduled 24 hours after surgery.
+The patient will need to follow a treatment with eye drops during the first month and to attend the required control visits.Usually, a control visit is scheduled 24 hours after surgery.
 Then, contingent upon the evolution, we carry out another control visit after a week.
 Finally, one month after surgery we are already able to determine the more or less definite surgery outcome and the impact it’s had on double vision.